 Policy: This policy communicates PerformCare's reimbursement position for provider preventable conditions (PPC) and hospital-acquired conditions (HAC).

-Purpose: To comply with federal regulations to implement section 2702 of the Patient Protection and Affordable Care Act as outlined in the Federal Register / Vol. 76 No. 108, final rule published June 6,
+Purpose: To comply with federal regulations to implement section 2702 of the Patient Protection and Affordable Care Act as outlined in the Federal Register / Vol. 76 No. 108, final rule effective July 1,

 Definitions: Health Care-Acquired Conditions (HCAC):